vzetaa/zeta/docs/README.md

-# Megumi
+# shiroko

-Welcome to Documentations of [Megumi](https://github.com/gifaldyazkaa/megumi-dscbot)!
+Welcome to Documentations of [shiroko](https://github.com/gifaldyazkaa/shiroko-dscbot)!

 Here, you can see How to use, Installation, Command List, etc!